LinkedIn API: Automate Company Page Posts

-LinkedIn is the B2B publishing channel that still runs on manual effort
+LinkedIn B2B publishing still runs on manual effort

 Every B2B company with a content strategy eventually reaches the same conclusion: LinkedIn is where their audience is.
 Decision-makers scroll LinkedIn during working hours.
 Company updates on LinkedIn drive more qualified traffic than the same update on any other platform.